abmtarun/riot_project/README.md

 Highlights the system's role in connecting and coordinating various aspects of warehouse logistics.
 We want to measure temperature, pressure and luminosity from the sensors.

-We want to measure temperature, pressure and luminosity from the sensors.
+##  Sensors for Smart Management ##
+WareSage integrates three types of sensors to enable intelligent management:
+-   _Temperature Sensors_: These sensors provide real-time temperature data, allowing for precise climate control within the warehouse.
+Automated adjustments to heating, ventilation, and air conditioning (HVAC) systems ensure optimal conditions for stored goods.
+-   _Pressure Sensors_: Utilized for asset tracking and security, pressure sensors monitor goods' condition during transportation.
+Real-time tracking and security enhancements are achieved through this sensor.
+-   _Luminosity Sensors_: Luminosity sensors are employed for efficient lighting control and security enhancement.
+The system automates lighting based on natural light levels and detects unusual lighting conditions that may indicate unauthorized access.

+The whole setup is done by 'RIOT OS' on 'IoT-LAB'

+IOT_LAB M3 board contains all these sensors.

 Sensors:
 1. Temperature Sensor (LPS331AP): It measures temperature in Celcius
 2. Pressure Sensor (LPS331AP): It measures atmospheric pressure in hPa.
 3. Luminosity (Light) Sensor (ISL29020): It measures ambient light intensity in lux.

-IOT_LAB M3 board contains all these sensors.

-The whole setup is done by 'RIOT OS' on 'IoT-LAB'
 ## Setup ##
 To be able to connect to an IoT-LAB site server, you have to add your SSH key to your user account.
  1. Generate a pair of SSH keys from the VS Code Terminal: